fplab/ui-for-pl/src/language-usability.rst

   .. bibliography:: api-usability.bib
     :filter: key == 'stylos2006mica'

+  This paper examines how API users use web search as a tool for learning APIs and identifies innefficiencies in this process when web search shows irrelevant results.
-  This paper presents Mica, a tool for helping API users search through APIs.
+  This paper presents Mica, a tool for helping API users find more relevant results on Google.
-  Mica is built on Google and analyzes the content of Google results to give more relevant results for programmers.
+  Mica analyzes the content of Google results, directly shows API classes and methods, and makes other UI changes to make relevant results visible.

 Program Comprehension
 =====================